 Located right on the lake and about two miles to Big Bear Lake Village, Holloway’s Marina and RV Park offers hookups, hot showers, laundry facilities, and a playground.
 You can rent kayaks or take a guided boat trip on the lake right from the marina.

 A basic camping ground in the forest at the base of Snow Summit Mountain, Pineknot Campground is located a couple of miles from Big Bear Lake Village.

 Pineknot is best for tent camping but also offers some spots for RVs.
 There are flush toilets but no hookups or showers.

-Snow Bear Lodge is one of the more affordable motels in Big Bear and offers an outdoor swimming pool, hot tub, free WiFi, and patios with lake views.
-It is independently owned and has a fantastic location right by Big Bear Lake Village.
+Black Forest Lodge is one of the more affordable lodges in Big Bear and offers an outdoor seasonal swimming pool and hot tub, free WiFi, and rooms with fireplaces and spa baths.
+It has a fun Bavarian theme and has a fantastic location right by Big Bear Lake Village.

 Bear Creek Resort

 The Bear Creek Resort has rooms, suites, chalets, and studios and is an affordable option close to all Big Bear Lake activities.
 It has lake views, an outdoor pool, a hot tub, and WiFi throughout the property.

 Where to Eat and Drink in Big Bear